fabiobarrosb1/SuperM-Webstore/README.md

 ## Payment Page - Stripe Redirect
 ![Home Page](superm-vite-react18-usefetch/screenshots/superMpayment.png)
+Stripe test payment page.
 ![Home Page](superm-vite-react18-usefetch/screenshots/superMpayment2.png)
-After this successful payment we are redirected to our webstore page.
+After this successful payment, we are redirected to our webstore page.

+## Conclusion

+We're proud to say that all the technologies used in this project, including React, Redux, Vite, the API, and Stripe payment integration, work seamlessly together.
+They contribute to the smooth and reliable functionality of our webstore.

+Feel free to fork this project, experiment, and make it your own.
+Your creativity and expertise can take this webstore to new heights.
+I encourage you to share your modifications with the community and help us create an even better webstore experience.

+Thank you for your interest in the project, and I look forward to seeing your contributions.
+Happy coding and happy webstore editing!